Back to all fellows

 During her time on the International Training Programme, Cherry was based in the Asia Department and her partner placement was spent at Glasgow Museums.

-Cherry worked with Rema Zeynalova (Azerbaijan) on her Object in Focus project, Journey Towards Eternity.
+In 2019 participants were asked to plan and propose a temporary exhibition around an object from the Museum’s collection working within the theme of journeys.
+Cherry worked with Rema Zeynalova (Azerbaijan) on her Object in focus project, Journey Towards Eternity.

 Cherry’s place on the International Training Programme was generously supported by the Charles Wallace Burma Trust.